LizzyFleckenstein03/uwu-lang/README.md

 - A meme - 10%
 - Meant for actual use - 5%

-It's turing complete and somewhat useable.
+It's Turing complete and somewhat useable.

 ## Invocation